chickenbellyfin/taserver-docker/examples.md

 LICENSE  README.md  gotylike  serverconfig.lua
 ```

+You can now edit your settings local and copy them to the server to update.

 ### Copy lua gamesettings folder to server
 ```
 rsync -vr -e "ssh -i ~/path/to/key.pem" MyGameSettings/ azureuser@my-taserver.centralus.cloudapp.azure.com:gamesettings/